Bryan De La Cruz Preview, Player Props: Marlins vs. Nationals

-On Thursday, Bryan De La Cruz (.273 slugging percentage in past 10 games, with no homers) and the Miami Marlins play the Washington Nationals, whose starting pitcher will be Joan Adon.
-First pitch is at 7:05 PM ET.
+The Miami Marlins, including Bryan De La Cruz (.333 slugging percentage in past 10 games, including zero homers), take on starting pitcher Jake Irvin and the Washington Nationals at Nationals Park, Friday at 7:05 PM ET.

-In his most recent game he had a one-hit showing (1-for-4) against the Rays.
+In his most recent appearance, he went 1-for-5 with a double and an RBI against the Nationals.

 Bryan De La Cruz Game Info & Props vs. the Nationals